Georgia Safe Siting Program

 Does the site have a well that will be used for providing drinking water?
 Has this well been tested for drinking water quality standards?
 Is the water safe to drink?

 Selecting the right location for your child care center is essential to protecting the health of children and staff, and minimizing the risk to your business.
-To screen your proposed child care center location, click here to complete a Property History Questionnaire.
+To screen your proposed child care center location complete an online Property History Questionnaire.
 Once received, our staff will review your responses, along with additional information about your proposed site, and provide you with a personalized report.

-Screening is currently only available for Child Care Learning Center applicants.
-This includes operator applicants applying for a new license, and Child Care Learning Centers submitting applications for a change in location or change in ownership.
+Screenings are available for Child Care Learning Center and Family Child Care Learning Home applicants.
+This includes operator applicants applying for a new license, and those submitting applications for a change in location or change in ownership.

 Safe Siting Tools